 A couple embrace in the rose garden of Longstowe Hall.

-3. South farm
+3. South Farm

 A couple embrace at South farm wedding venue.